MicrosoftDocs/azure-aks-docs/articles/aks/resize-cluster.md

 ---
 title: Resize Azure Kubernetes Service (AKS) clusters
-description: Learn how to resize clusters in Azure Kubernetes Service (AKS). ms.topic: how-to ms.date: 09/16/2024
+description: In this article, you learn about the importance of right-sizing your AKS clusters and how you can right-size them to optimize costs and performance. ms.topic: how-to ms.date: 12/18/2024
 author: schaffererin
 ms.author: schaffererin
 ms.service: azure-kubernetes-service